Tyrrrz/CliWrap/Readme.md

     .WithArguments(new[] {"commit", "-m", "my commit"});
 ```

-- Set arguments using a builder — same as above, but also works with non-string arguments and can be [enhanced with your own extension methods](https://twitter.com/Tyrrrz/status/1409104223753605121):
+- Set arguments using a builder — same as above, but also works with non-string arguments, and can be [enhanced with your own extension methods](https://twitter.com/Tyrrrz/status/1409104223753605121):

 ```csharp
 var cmd = Cli.Wrap("git")